The growth of fluctuations in Chaplygin gas cosmologies: A nonlinear Jeans scale for unified dark matter: Backreaction on background dynamics

 The results of the previous section show that it is quite plausible for nonlinear clustering to occur in the standard Chaplygin gas.
 We here examine the effect of this phenomenon on the background evolution.
-As noted in~\cite{Avelino14}, this may bring that evolution closer to that of the largely successful standard $\Lambda$CDM scenario.
+As noted in~\cite{2014PhRvD..89j3004A}, this may bring that evolution closer to that of the largely successful standard $\Lambda$CDM scenario.
 We illustrate this here in simplest terms, through modification of Eq.~(\ref{eq:density}).
 For concreteness, we focus on the standard ($\alpha =1$) case, though the results may be trivially generalized We thus rewrite Eq.~(\ref{eq:density}) as

 As with $A$ and $B$, the new coefficients $A_{\rm cl}$ and $B_{\rm cl}$ must be calibrated to be compatible with observations.
 At recombination ($a \sim 10^{-3}$), the first term in brackets is negligible (suppressed by a factor $a^6$ compared to the first).
-In order to fit CMB data, with this component representing a matter contribution, one should have